-The North Korean economy is one of the world's most isolated and bleak.4 It was completely bypassed by the Asian "economic miracles" of the past three decades that brought modern economic growth and industrialization to South Korea, Taiwan, Singapore, and Hong Kong, as well as rapid growth and trade liberalization to China, Thailand, Malaysia and other Asian nations.
+The North Korean economy is one of the world's most isolated and bleak.
+It was completely bypassed by the Asian "economic miracles" of the past three decades that brought modern economic growth and industrialization to South Korea, Taiwan, Singapore, and Hong Kong, as well as rapid growth and trade liberalization to China, Thailand, Malaysia and other Asian nations.
 The "Stalinist" North Korean economy can be characterized by state ownership of means of production; centralized economic planning, command, and monitoring of political attitudes; and an emphasis on military development.
 The economic system is designed to be self-reliant and closed.
 The irony of the situation is that the longer the economy tries to remain self-sufficient, the poorer its performance and the more dependent the country becomes on the outside world just to survive.

 During the 1990s, major portions of the North Korean population survived primarily through transfers of food and other economic assistance from abroad.
 The worst of the food crisis has passed, but shortages are still there, and the country depends on staples from China, South Korea, and, when allowed, from the U.N.
-World Food Program (WFP) to stave off mass starvation.5
+World Food Program to stave off mass starvation.

 During the 1990s, the inefficiencies of North Korea's centrally planned economy, especially its promotion of state-owned heavy industries, along with high military spending - about 15-25% of GDP - joined with drought and floods to push the economy into crisis.
 In addition, the collapse of the Soviet bloc meant the loss of Russian aid, export markets, and cheap oil.
-Trade with the former Soviet Union dropped from as much as \$3.58 billion in 1999 and has recovered to only \$230 million (mostly petroleum) by 2005.6 This added to disastrous domestic economic conditions in North Korea.7 Food has been so scarce that North Korean youth are shorter than those in other East Asian nations.8 Since 1998, the military
+Trade with the former Soviet Union dropped from as much as \$3.58 billion in 1999 and has recovered to only \$230 million (mostly petroleum) by 2005.
+This added to disastrous domestic economic conditions in North Korea.
+Food has been so scarce that North Korean youth are shorter than those in other East Asian nations.
+Since 1998, the military reportedly has had to lower its minimum height requirement in order to garner sufficient new recruits.
+Life expectancy has been contracting.
+With the help of the WFP, which had been feeding more than a quarter of North Korea's 23 million people, chronic malnourishment among children reportedly fell from 62% in 1998 to about 37% in 2004.
+About one-third of mothers are considered to be both

-4 For an in-depth study of the North Korean economy, see Marcus C. Noland, Avoiding the Apocalypse: The Future of the Two Koreas, Institute for International Economics, 2000.
+&lt;sup>10 For an in-depth study of the North Korean economy, see Marcus C. Noland, Avoiding the Apocalypse: The Future of the Two Koreas, Institute for International Economics, 2000.

-5 In January 2008, a program for recovery assistance for vulnerable groups in the DPRK lasting from April 2006 to May 2008 had appealed for \$102,234,076 and had received 56% of the income against that appeal.
+&lt;sup>11 In January 2008, a program for recovery assistance for vulnerable groups in the DPRK lasting from April 2006 to May 2008 had appealed for \$102,234,076 and had received 56% of the income against that appeal.
 The largest donors were South Korea, Russia, Switzerland, Germany, and Australia.
 World Food Program.
 Resourcing Update, Project No. 10488.0, January 15, 2008.

-6 Data from Global Insight.
+&lt;sup>12 Data from Global Insight.
 Subscription database.

-7 Global Insight.
+&lt;sup>13 Global Insight.
 Korea, North: Economic Trends: Economic Growth: Background.
 March 4, 2003.

-8 Chao, Julie.
+&lt;sup>14 Chao, Julie.
 Economic Devastation Visible in Pyongyang.
 Korea Is like a Land Time Forgot, and Crisis with U.S. Isn't Helping.
-The Austin American Statesman, May 3, 2003. (continued...)
+The Austin American Statesman, May 3, 2003.
+P. A17.